AndrasKovacs/staged/rts/RegionGraph3.md

 If the object language is sub-structural, this doesn't work anymore.
 If a linear variable is consumed in some subterm, it can't be used in another subterm.
 So if we're writing metaprograms, aiming to generate substructural programs, we have to keep track of free variable occurrences in expressions.
-This is anything but lightweight if we want to maintain full type safety.
+That's not all that lightweight anymore.

 **Summary of my proposal**:

 - We can use *regions* to reduce GC workload, by skipping copying and scanning of structures that are stored in regions.
 The more we know about the allocation patterns in our program, the more GC work we can remove.
-- Regions are quite liberal: they can be stored in existentials and closures, they may contain pointers to the GC-d heap and other regions, and there's no sub-structural typing.
+- Regions are lightweight and quite liberal: they can be stored in existentials and closures, they may contain pointers to the GC-d heap and other regions, and there's no sub-structural typing.
 - Objects stored in a region are alive as long as the region itself is alive.
 - We use *tag-free garbage collection*, aggressive unboxing and bit-stealing to improve locality and to shrink runtime objects.